 In plain English: if you’re holding USDC, USDT, or any other payment stablecoin on a regulated platform in the U.S., that platform cannot pay you interest for doing so.

-The March 23 draft language closed a loophole that many hoped would save DeFi.
+The March 23 draft language — reaffirmed in the April 2 compromise text — closed a loophole that many hoped would save DeFi.
 Earlier versions of the bill focused narrowly on “payment stablecoins” issued by licensed issuers, which some interpreted as leaving room for DeFi-native yield on those tokens.
 The latest text extends the prohibition to any yield that is “economically or functionally equivalent” to interest, regardless of how it’s labeled or through which mechanism it’s delivered.

 That’s the part that should get your attention.